Plumbers, Gasfitters

 To qualify, your vehicle must include:

-A fixed toilet that is permanently fixed to the vehicle and can be emptied without removing the base
+- A toilet that is permanently fixed to and usable within the vehicle, and can be emptied without removing the base

 My vehicle has a portable toilet.
 Will that still qualify?

-No. Under the new green warrant system, portable toilets alone do not meet the requirements.
-A fixed toilet that is permanently fixed to and usable within the vehicle is required.
+No. Portable toilets do not meet the requirements.
+A toilet that is permanently fixed to and usable within the vehicle is required.

 Self-containment certification is valid for up to four years, as long as your vehicle continues to meet the self-containment requirements during that time.